 Facilitate knowledge-sharing initiatives and partnerships within and between ports to leverage best practices and lessons learned by demonstrating their transferability and scalability potential;

-Provide targeted assistance and capacity-building programmes to help smaller size ports to overcome barriers and adopt sustainable practices; This could include for example developing comprehensive waste management systems to recycle and reduce port-generated waste and involving local communities in sustainability initiatives or the deployment of nature-based solutions such as vegetated buffers to protect port infrastructure from coastal risks and enhance biodiversity.
+Provide targeted assistance and capacity-building programmes to help smaller size ports to overcome barriers and adopt sustainable practices; This could include for example developing comprehensive waste management systems to recycle and reduce port-generated waste and involving local communities in sustainability initiatives or the deployment of nature-based solutions such as vegetated buffers to protect port infrastructure from coastal risks and enhance biodiversity;

 Facilitate synergies with other R&I-relevant EU, national or regional programmes and leverage of funds through interactions with regional/local authorities and where relevant with the private sector and investors to accelerate the innovation cycles of marine technologies.

-HORIZON-MISS-2027-03-OCEAN-04: EU Public Infrastructure for the European Digital Twin Ocean, phase 3
+Projects are expected to work with and engage at least 4 ‘associated regions’ (represented by local/regional port authorities/public bodies) to show the effectiveness of solutions to increase resilience and develop a replication plan for its uptake in an ‘associated region’ and build capacity at local level.
+Beneficiaries may therefore provide Financial Support to Third Parties (see the Specific Conditions table for this topic).
+Projects should (1) ensure that the 'associated regions' are not already involved in project’s demonstration sites, (2) proactively reach out to the 'associated regions' to enable them to follow closely the project’s activities, (3) continuously share their outcomes and knowledge with those ‘associated regions’ and (4) provide them with technical assistance to build capacity and to implement in their territory the approach they developed.

+Projects should build on the best available actionable knowledge, methods and innovations notably from the results of previous national and EU projects.

+Competent authorities and other stakeholders participating in the project are encouraged to pool and enhance synergies with other sources of funding (e.g. structural, cohesion funds such as ERDF, or LIFE) for implementing and deploying innovative solutions.